anzome/syncope/README.md

 # SYNCOPE

-## DISCLAIMER
+## Disclaimer

-THIS IS NOT EVEN AN ALPHA, PLEASE DO NOT USE IT
+This is not even an alpha version, please do not use it.

-## DESCRIPTION
+## Description

-makes async operations over any iterable object as simple as the sync ones
+Makes async operations over any iterable object as simple as the sync ones.